0x161e-swei/column-store-solution/README.md

 then move the b_* folder and the workload file into the `data` folder for tests

+The workload generated is in ascii format, for partition decision function to work, you need to genereate parsed past workload through the db server, function doSomething in file src/utils/utils.c does this job.

 ---
 To partition the dataset currently in database according to a specific workload